UnosquareCOE/graduate-challenge/csharp/README.md

-# Dotnet with C# Hangman API
+# C# with .NET Hangman API

 In this partial implementation the technologies used are:

+- C#
-- dotnet core 6
+- .NET 6
 - [ASP.NET Core](https://github.com/dotnet/aspnetcore)
 - [XUnit](https://xunit.net/)
-  - XUnit is a dotnet testing framework.
+  - XUnit is a .NET testing framework.

 ## How to: Run Application

 - Please skip Installer sections if you already have the following installed:
-  - dotnet version 6
+  - .NET 6

 ### Manual Installation macOS & Windows

-1. Install dotnet
+1. Install .NET

-To install dotnet 6 on Windows or macOS, follow these steps:
+To install .NET 6 on Windows or macOS, follow these steps:

 - Visit the dotnet website at https://dotnet.microsoft.com/en-us/download/dotnet/6.0.